 7. More Automated Support for Providers

-Tools that enhance decision making regarding precision medicine will help clinical practitioners decide what tests are necessary and how to apply genetic data to the results.
+Tools that enhance decision-making regarding precision medicine will help clinical practitioners decide what tests are necessary and how to apply genetic data to the results.
 Precision medicine will also prevent denial and delays for healthcare consumers.
 This will also influence the type of tests that will be ordered in the next five years.
-Increases in large panel tests can be expected over the next five years to look at a region of gene as opposed to current tests that only look at a narrow range of genes.
+Increases in large panel tests can be expected over the next five years to look at a region of the gene as opposed to current tests that only look at a narrow range of genes.

 8. Better Choice of Antibiotics